webpack/webpack.js.org/src/content/guides/code-splitting.md

 |- /node_modules
 ```

-Now, instead of statically importing `lodash`, we'll use dynamic importing to separate a chunk:
+Now, instead of statically importing `lodash`, we'll use dynamic imports to separate a chunk:

 __src/index.js__